CalSemVer

 Motivation

-A major issue with any versioning scheme is not whether a newer version is available, but whether a newer version contains backward incompatible changes.
+A major issue with any versioning scheme is how to communicate that newer versions contain backward incompatible changes.

-CalVer does not try to solve this problem, placing the burden of determining compatibility on the consumer of the software.
-The main argument for this is that the consumer should be able to determine compatibility, as they should be familiar with the (vendor) code they are using.
+CalVer does not try to solve this problem.
+The main argument for this is that the user should be familiar with the (vendor) code to be able to determine compatibility.

-CalSemVer is a combination of both approaches, using date-based versions that are SemVer compatible, with the advice to document backward breaking changes (and other changes) in release- or changelogs.3
+CalSemVer is a combination of forward going date-based versions with the convention to document backward breaking changes (and other changes) in release- or changelogs3.
+The version numbers are SemVer compatible and can be parsed by SemVer tools.

 Shortcomings